 Having risk factors does not mean that someone will get diabetes.

 Doctors don’t know the exact cause of type 1 diabetes.
 Family history of type 1 diabetes is considered a risk factor.
-According to the American Diabetes Association, a man with type 1 diabetes has a 1 in 17 risk for a child developing type 1 diabetes.
-If a woman has type 1 diabetes, her child has a 1 in 25 risk if the child was born when the woman was younger than 25.
-Women with type 1 diabetes who give birth at age 25 or older have a 1 in 100 risk of giving birth to a child with type 1 diabetes.
+According to the American Diabetes Association, the child of a man with type 1 diabetes has a 1 in 17 chance of developing type 1 diabetes.
+If a woman has type 1 diabetes, her child has a 1 in 25 chance if the child was born when the woman was younger than 25.
+Women with type 1 diabetes who give birth at age 25 or older have a 1 in 100 chance of having a child with type 1 diabetes.

 People of certain ethnicities are also at higher risk for type 2 diabetes.
 This includes: